CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_2.md

 - Initialize empty array $\tilde{A}$;
 - For all sets of documents in access pattern leak and all the queries in search pattern leak:
-  - Generate initial query key;
+  - Generate initial query key $K_{i,0}$ for query $q_i$;
   - Randomly fill the array with encryptions of matching IDs (same as original protocol, but cells are randomly positioned);
-  - Fill the rest with random values.
+  - Fill the remaining cells with random values.
-- Build a lookup table and fill it with values similarly constructed, but with random components to substitute unknown data.
+- Build a simulated lookup table and fill it with values similarly constructed, but with random components to substitute unknown data.

 At this point, how can the distinguisher spot the difference between the two boxes?
 With the arrays, in the real protocol we use PRF and PRP with the real indexes, while in the simulated version we go directly with random positions.
 This cannot be distinguished, since we are assuming that our pseudorandom primitives are reliable.
 Same happens with the actual content of the array.
 The same situation is repeated with the lookup table: to break our scheme the attacker would have to break the underlining cryptographic functions, which are assumed to be secure.
 Finally, also tokens contain a random component in both cases, so the simulated ones cannot be spotted.

 To sum up, a security proof starts from the definition of leakage functions, then the creation of the simulator and finally it is completed by showing that the distinguisher cannot successfully find out which protocol the simulator has communicated with (and why).

-We have now proved non-adaptive security, which is easier, because the simulator knows the access pattern for all queries during the index simulation.
+We have now proved non-adaptive security, which is easier, because the simulator knows the access pattern for all queries during the index simulation (which cells will be accessed later by the queries).
 With adaptive security instead, we would need to change leakage assumptions and give access to all indexed keywords in the data collection leakage (hence resulting in nothing better than deterministic encryption), or using as cryptographic base a programmable random oracle model.